AUSTRALIAN SPIRIT OF FUN AND ADVENTURE COMBINES BEST OF OLD AND NEW

 Whether you’re an Australian brand or a global name, in this report I hope you’ll find inspiration and guidance to help you create and grow more meaningful, impactful brands both in Australia and beyond.

-On page XXX, Take Aways provide succinct, action-oriented recommendations for brands based on our expert analysis of the market.
+Take Aways provide succinct, action-oriented recommendations for brands based on our expert analysis of the market.
 We’ve also included summaries of Australia’s Top 40 most valuable brands.
 Brand experts from WPP companies across Australia share their market wisdom and sharp insights through extensive Thought Leadership and Best Practices essays.

 And we present all this with stunning photography and a vibrant design that reflects the beauty, fun, and adventure of the country itself.